 Version control nightmares

-Which file is current?
-The one in the email?
+Is the current file in the email?
 The shared drive?
 The one Sarah just Slacked?
-Time gets wasted just figuring out what to review.
+You waste half your time just figuring out what to review.

 Compliance bottlenecks